 The direct service component of your Fellowship will give you hands-on experience delivering critically needed programs and services to the community.
 You’ll work to address inequalities that start early in life and your service will be an integral part of achieving your host organization’s mission.

 Your interactions with the people you’re seeking to help will deepen your understanding of the effects of social inequality and give you the satisfaction of being part of the solution.
 The direct experience of positively affecting another person’s opportunities is critical to your growth as a future social impact leader because it allows you to understand the real day-to-day challenges within a community.
-When the student you have been advising receives a college scholarship, when you see a young person choose to vote in a local election, when a struggling child reads to you instead of you reading to them, you’ll have an immediate sense of the value and impact of such work.
+When the student you have been advising receives a college scholarship, when you see a young person choose to vote in a local election, when a child reads to you instead of you reading to them, you’ll have an immediate sense of the value and impact of your work.

 It is the kind of experience that will make you a more thoughtful and more effective leader.

 As a Fellow, you will also take on special or strategic projects for your host organizations.
 We work closely with each host to create a role for each Fellow on projects that advance the host’s mission and ensure that the Fellow has the opportunity to apply their creativity, planning and leadership skills.

 Special projects produce lasting results for your host organization and for the communities they serve.
 Building an alumni engagement program, creating and implementing a social media campaign, revising curriculum, conducting background research for an advocacy effort or policy initiative—these efforts can lead to increased organizational impact and real social change.

 More importantly, they help you learn to think about tackling social challenges from multiple directions with a variety of tools and approaches.
 Special projects promote strategic thinking about your organization’s mission and give you insight into what it takes for a nonprofit to be successful in achieving its goals.